COMP3032J-Final-Project/Hivey/README.md

 ## Building

+You can preview the production build with `bun run preview`.

+To manually do this, you can do the following steps.

 To create a production version of the app:

 ```bash
 bun run build
 ```

-You can preview the production build with `bun run preview`.
+Then move the `build` directory in another random directory which doesn't have parent directories that contains `node_modules` directories (to ensure we have no libraries installed at the beginning of server run).

+Finally you can run `bun ./index.js` in that build directory to server up.

 TODO